The Largest Economies in the World Are Set for a Massive Change

 Ever since 1945 and the Bretton Woods agreement on international commerce, the world has been living in an age of relative peace and prosperity.
 In fact, never before has there been such a long period devoid of large-scale military conflicts.
 Smaller wars and regional conflicts have arisen from time to time, but nothing has threatened the world order again.

-As such, most of the largest economies in the world have continued to rapidly develop and prosper.
+As such, most of the largest economies have continued to rapidly develop and prosper.
 But this prolonged prosperity was only a side effect of the historic agreement.
 The real purpose of the Bretton Woods deal was always to serve as sort of a bribe for the U.S.A.’s allies.

 For the seemingly small price of choosing the “right” side, these countries were promised financial aid and relieved of the need to rebuild their armies and navies in order to protect both borders and trade routes.
 But ever since the Cold War ended with the defeat of the communist superpower, the U.S. government has been less and less interested in maintaining this arrangement with other top GDP countries.